 Welcome to the start of a new year at Southfields!
 We hope you all had a lovely Summer.
-It is going to be a fantastic year, the whole team are looking forward to teaching as well as caring for your children.
+It is going to be a fantastic year, the whole team is looking forward to teaching as well as caring for your children.
 We have a fabulous team in Year 4 and will all continue working hard to ensure your children have a positive, engaging and safe learning environment.
-Please take your time to read through the information below to discover more about the year 4 curriculum and further important information about the current rules and routines in school.
+Please take your time to read through the information below to discover more about the Year 4 curriculum and further important information about the current rules and routines in school.

-Arrival and Pick Up Times
+Arrival and Pick-Up Times

 - Tuesday - School Uniform

 - Wednesday - School Uniform